 Of note, an increase in pro-inflammatory cytokines such as TNFα, IL-1α, IL-1β, IL-6, IL-2, and IL-17A is observed in H. pylori-positive children compared to H. pylori-negative infants.
 However, the Treg profile seems to overcome the inflammatory responses promoted by Th1 and Th17 cytokines in those individuals.
 This predominance of a regulatory immune response observed in infants might favor the colonization and persistence of the infection in the gastric mucosa, whereas the Th1 and Th17 responses induce a higher inflammatory activity in adults, leading to a higher risk of H. pylori-related gastric damage.

-BIOGRAPHY

-Fabrício Freire de Melo (Figure 1), PhD, is a professor at the Multidisciplinary Institute of Health of the Universidade Federal da Bahia, Brazil.
-He is currently a Research and Extension Coordinator at the aforementioned institute.
-He holds a bachelor's degree in Biological Sciences from the Pontifícia Universidade Católica de Minas Gerais (2004), in Brazil, and a master's degree (2007), a PhD (2011), and a postdoctoral fellowship (2013) in Biological Sciences (Microbiology) from the Universidade Federal de Minas Gerais (UFMG), Brazil.
-Moreover, he was a visiting researcher at the Medical Entomology Laboratory at the René Rachou Institute, Fiocruz, Brazil.

-He divides his professional activity between research work and academic teaching.
-His main research areas include Helicobacter pylori infection, arboviruses, and, currently, SARS-CoV-2.
-He has developed extensive work on Helicobacter pylori, which includes investigations on the differences between the immune responses observed in children and adults infected with the bacterium.
-His work in several areas has already been recognized and awarded worldwide, being the cover of the World Journal of Clinical Oncology (Volume 11, Issue 11).

-He is a member of the editorial board of the World Journal of Clinical Oncology, an academic editor of the World Journal of Gastroenterology, and a reviewer for journals including the World Journal of Gastroenterology, World Journal of Clinical Cases, and World Journal of Gastrointestinal Oncology.

 PREVALENCE